Happy Independence Day my fellow Americans…July Fourth…241 years since the adoption of Declaration of Independence…

 Technology and Communication over the last 150 years…Dawn of Space Age…Triumph of Humanity

 Coming back to telephone, 1915 was a landmark year and would be eternally remembered as the year when humans made the first Trans-continental telephone call from New York to San Francisco (Alexander Bell to Thomas Watson).
 The photo here chronicles some of the most landmark events in global history.
 Alexander Bell was a very simple man and considered himself a teacher of the deaf.
 The Scottish born American had invented the telephone i.e. transmit sound through electricity way back in 1876 but went through one of the history’s longest legal battles for patents.
 He immigrated with his parents to Canada in 1870 and after a couple of years established the school for the deaf in Boston, Massachusetts.
 As a Professor of speech and vocal physiology at Boston University, Alexander Bell dreamed of transmitting sound over the wire.
 The sound waves caused an electric current to vary in intensity which caused a thin metal plate called diaphragm to vibrate.
 This vibration was magnetically transferred over the wire to another diaphragm at listeners end for faithful replication of sound.
 The iconic words “Mr. Watson, come here; I want you”—was transmitted in his laboratory on March 10, 1876.
 March 11 is my birthday and no wonder I love inventions.
-Mr. Watson not to be confused with Sherlock Home’s sidekick, Sherlock remains undoubtedly one of the greatest fictional detectives of all time.
+Mr. Watson, not to be confused with Sherlock Home’s sidekick, Sherlock remains undoubtedly one of the greatest fictional detectives of all time.
 Alexander Bell, with many inventions and patents, is one of the most prolific and greatest inventors of all time.
 The genesis of many inventions comes from improvisations & innovations from unrelated areas.
 I was not aware of the story behind Bell’s invention and while researching came to know the full story.
 Sources below: http://www.history.com/this-day-in-history/alexander-graham-bell-patents-the-telephone

 Usage of radio signals for communication began with Guglielmo Marconi, an Italian physicist, credited with sending the first transatlantic first radio signal between Cornwall, England, to Newfoundland, Canada, an area over 2000 miles.
 The message was a simple Morse code s.

 The story of technological innovation, communication, and personal magnificence can never be told without one man…Nikola Tesla.
 The father of fathers of inventions.
 His greatest deed doesn’t lie in this stellar achievements in his inventions which included ac current or electromagnetic waves but as a humanitarian.
 He is actually the greatest philanthropist of the modern era and we will look into it in a separate article.
 I learned that the University of Michigan, engineering department played a stellar role in revolutionizing technological breakthroughs during the early part of 20th century.
-Dictaphone was invented in 1907, Reader’s Digest was founded in 1922 while Time, America’s oldest weekly magazine was established in 1923.
+Dictaphone was invented in 1907, Reader’s Digest started in 1922 while Time, America’s oldest weekly magazine was established in 1923.
 The first color TV broadcast was the Tournament of Roses Parade on January 1, 1954.
 In 1959, Xerox introduced mass scale photocopying.

 First Email: Ray Tomlinson